Please browse our frequently asked questions, and feel free to call us if your question is not answered here. We are always here to help!

-Once registered in the DHH Dog Training app, clients can purchase and pay for their class punch cards right from the app.
-If clients prefer to pay with cash or check please call us to set up your punch card in the app, payment can then be made in person on the first night of class.
+Once registered in the DHH Dog Training app, clients can purchase and pay for their class right from the app.
+If clients prefer to pay with cash or check please call us to arrange for payment to be made in person on the first night of class.

 What happens if my pet is injured while at DHH?

 Safety and welfare of pets in our care is of utmost importance.
 Our guests understand that there are inherent risks to group socialization of dogs, including but not limited to kennel cough, upper respiratory infections, papilloma virus (mouth warts), nicks, cuts, bruises and abrasions.

 If your dog becomes ill during his stay, we will make every attempt to contact you and take your dog to his vet.
 If your vet is unavailable, we will seek care at our vet.
 During business hours we use Companion Animal Hospital or Lakeland Veterinary Hospital.
 After hours we use Parkway Veterinary Emergency Clinic or Veterinary Healthcare Associates.
 All expenses will be the owner's responsibility.